 Testing is the key to shipping flawless software.
 Without it, you risk giving customers bad experiences, or frustrating users of your product or product features to such a degree that they stop using your software entirely.
-But testing can be a time consuming, and even expensive process, requiring great detail orientation, tedious processes, and ever-changing techniques.
-And the expertise and energy required to do it well can keep your staff stretched thin, rather than focused on improving products, writing new code, tech debt, documentation, and other important second order software development tasks.
+But testing can be a time-consuming, and even expensive process, requiring great detail orientation, tedious processes, and ever-changing techniques.
+And the expertise and energy required to do it well can keep your staff stretched thin, rather than focusing on improving products, writing new code, tech debt, documentation, and other important second-order software development tasks.

 Luckily, we’re now in the age of automation -- and the golden age of testing automation.
 By automating many of the quality testings your team needs to run in order to ensure you’re shipping quality software, you’ll save time and money, produce better software, and ensure your dev teams are happier and less overworked.